 Right after it happened the tears had sprung from grief, later from anger, and now again grief.
 In the photo Charlotte had a coy turn to her mouth, a conspiratorial squint in her left eye.
-She was standing on the roof of a house, to judge from the background they were in Europe when the photo was snapped.
+She was standing on the roof of a house, to judge from the background they were in Europe.
 The south, likely.
 Anders couldn’t recall.

 Like so many other details of his life the provenance of the photo had disappeared.
-Into some crevices in his head.
 The doctors talked about plaques or some such.

 He laughed at himself, trying to remember the words of some white coated quack when he couldn’t even place the photo in his hands.
 And what did it matter?
 Seventy-whatever is young—in this day and age especially—but you can’t know the hand you’ll be dealt and there’s no use complaining about it anyway.

 The cat mewed, demanding to be fed.
 She was plump as a Christmas ham and had no doubt been playing him for months.
 Years?